alex88ridolfi/Dracula/README.md

 Thus, the gap tags must be commented out, and the JUMPs around it cannot be commented out.
 Note that the JUMP statements around each GAP statement should be offset by two lines, because that is what the dracula.sh script assumes, so that it can comment them out properly when needed.

-At the end, you must add a dummy tag, GAP0, also between JUMPs, which can be commented out:
+At the end, you must add a dummy tag, GAP0, also between JUMPs, which in this case can (should) be commented out:

 ...